-KaBlam! does this a lot with their stars, Henry and June.
-From explaining the "anvil accordion squash", "the bongo run", "cartoons not feeling pain (except Henry)", and so many others that we lost count.
+KaBlam! does this a lot with its stars, Henry and June.
+This includes explaining the "anvil accordion squash", "the bongo run", "cartoons not feeling pain (except Henry)", and so many others that we lost count.

 In another episode, when Robbie is framed as a criminal mastermind, the prosecutor mocks his story of being knocked out and waking up with a blaster in his hands.
 "This isn't some Saturday morning cartoon show!"

 During the "Six Forgotten Warriors" arc, Kingpin reveals his intention to conquer the world to a captured Spider-Man, who doesn't take him very seriously.
 "Kingpin, now you're starting to sound like a Saturday morning cartoon villain."